makalin/MediForge-Fund/README.md

 With Devnet running, you can test your front-end functionality and validate that it's working in the same way you just tested the fundraising functions.

 1. Confirm that your Devnet is running in the Platform dashboard and `npm run dev` is running in the front-end directory
-2. Navigate to [http://localhost:3000](http://localhost:3000) to view and interact with the fundraising app
+2. Navigate to [http://localhost:3000](http://localhost:3000) to view and interact with the MediForge Fund platform
 3. View your campaign and test the contribution, refunding, and withdrawal functionality using the pre-funded wallets.
 Use the wallet picker in the upper right corner to choose between different test wallets.
 4. Navigate to the Devnet dashboard in the Platform to view the transactions as they are submitted and resolved on-chain.